majd-asab/image-blur/README.md

 Want to create a blur background for your images with Nodejs?
 You've come to the right place!

+1. install the package
+2. install the dependencies `npm install`
-Just run download the image to the directory and run `node index.js`
+3. download the image to the directory and run `node index.js`